googlefonts/chws_tool/README.md

 ## Adding Fonts
 [adding fonts]: #adding-fonts

-This tool has a built-in list of supported fonts in its [config], and ignores fonts not in the list for the following reasons:
+This package has a built-in list of supported fonts in its [config].
-* The tool needs to know the language of the font because the spacing rules vary by the language.
-* Fonts may have glyphs
-  that require tweaking code points to adjust spacing pairs.
+The list indicates these fonts passed the [visual test], with possibly tweaked configurations.

+Fonts not in the known list are still processed with the default configuration, but this package shows a warning message.

-When adding new fonts, the following process is recommended:
+When adding new fonts to the known font list, the following process is recommended:

 1. Find the font names.
    Running the `add-chws` with `--dump-name` option can print them.
-2. Add them to the [config] with the appropriate language.
+2. Add them to the [config].
 3. Build the font and run the [Visual Test].
 4. Tweak the [config] if needed.